 VWRA and IWDA are accumulating ETFs that reinvest dividends back into the fund instead of distributing them directly to you.
 This structure may interest you if you are focused on long-term capital appreciation and the potential for higher compounding returns over time.

-Fund Domicile
+Fund domicile

 Both ETFs, VWRA and IWDA, are domiciled in Ireland; they may benefit from the favourable tax environment and tax treaties Ireland has in place.
 Ireland has a double taxation treaty with the US, meaning that ETFs domiciled only pay a 15% withholding tax on US dividends versus 30% in domiciles such as Luxembourg, where no treaty exists.
 These tax advantages will result in reduced tax liabilities for investors.